ElbertoGamer/hugo-vinyl/content/an-album-name.md

 ---
 # Mandatory parts :
-title: "An Album Name"
+title: "Closer"
 date: 2024-11-19T15:54:41+01:00
 draft: false

 # Optional parts that you still should fill in order to sort your collection

 ## Label : name of the label that published the record
-label: Record's Label
+label: ElectroPop

 ## The artist's name
-artist: Record's Band
+artist: The Chainsmokers

 ## The genres this record is classified into
 genres: